-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2023 Date for review: March 2024

 5.25 To change your choice of module, you must inform your Student Support Team by phone, letter or email.
 You must clearly state which module you would like to change, what you would like to replace it with, and the presentation of the new module you want the change to apply to.
-Your request will take effect on the date your Student Support Team receive your phone call, letter or email.
+If you are eligible for the new module your request will take effect on the date your Student Support Team receive your phone call, letter or email.